Is Old School RuneScape Still Popular?

 Let’s get back to the point about both games cannibalizing each other’s population.
 Truth is that players, who turned away from RS3 for whatever reason were obviously not playing the game.

 OSRS Mobile made the game completely cross-platform.
 Now, you can enjoy your favorite game on-the-go.
-The launch of OSRS Mobile was a huge success and Jagex witnessed an unprecedented player population boost.
+The launch of OSRS Mobile was a huge success and Jagex witnessed an unprecedented player population boost despite the current situation due to the ongoing pandemic.

 As it always happens, the numbers have somewhat dwindled, but they have stabilized at a higher player count than previously.
 OSRS Mobile did not only bring in new players but also increased current player activity.